Construction Services (SSHO, Program Development & Training)

 - Review contractor & site supervisor's responsibilities.
 Ensure general health and safety rules are being implemented.
 Identify progressive discipline where required.

-- Conduct project health and safety tool box meetings.
-Verify subcontractors' representatives to the JHSC (meeting minutes, inspections, etc.).
+- Conduction project safety and health toll box meetings and verify subcontractors’ representatives to the Safety Committee (meeting minutes, inspections, etc.)

-- Ensure proper documentation availability (Act and Regulations, Certificate of Clearance, MSDS, orders by the MOL, hoist/crane certificates, etc.)
+- Ensure proper documentation availability (Act and Regulations, Certificate of Clearance, SDS, orders by OSHA/HIOSH, hoist/crane certificates, etc.)

 We develop these systems in conjunction with the management team to ensure that the company's standards are identified and met.
 We develop a safety program and identify the systems to ensure it is implemented.